tstatler/doctools/guides/node/cli/logcat/README.md

 ## Description

-Retrieves and displays a published application's runtime logs continuously from Node.ACS cloud.
-The runtime logs will be retrieved periodically on a certain interval (5s by default).
-This utility command can be used to see what's happening with an application running in the cloud in real time.
+Retrieves and displays a published application's runtime logs continuously from Node.ACS.
+It lets you see in real-time what's happening with an application running in the cloud.
+By default, runtime logs are retrieved every 5 seconds, and you can configure this interval with the `--interval` parameter.

-For details about application logs, see [logging](#!/guide/logging) for more information.
+For an overview of Node.ACS logging utilities see , see [Logging Utilities](/cloud/latest/#!/guide/node_logging-section-logging-utilities).

 ## Usage